Miouge1/root314/_posts/2017-04-30-Ceph-hybrid-storage-tiers.md

 ## How to set it up?

 To get this to work in Ceph, we create a two step storage policy:
-- First step: choose the primary OSD (`firstn 1`) in the high performance tier, "root ssd" in the example
+- First step: choose the primary OSD (`firstn 1`) in the high performance tier, "root-ssd" in the example
-- Second step: choose the rest of the OSDs (`firstn -1`) in the low performance tier, "root hdd" in the example
+- Second step: choose the rest of the OSDs (`firstn -1`) in the low performance tier, "root-hdd" in the example

 Assuming a replication factor of 3, the following Ceph ruleset will place 1 copy of each object on SSD and 2 copies on HDDs.